 - Gift Card Purchases Can Boost Your Cash Back’s Value.
 Did you know that American Express will give you cash back on gift card purchases?
 So if you don’t expect to spend $6,000 per year on groceries, you can still maximize the value of the 6% grocery store cash back offer by purchasing third-party gift cards at the register (which usually don’t come with any added fees).
 The majority of grocery chains sell a slew of major merchants’ gift cards, including Starbucks, Gap, Home Depot, Shell, Southwest Airlines, and more.
 Using this method, you can more easily maximize the potential of the card and earn 6% cash back on a variety of different categories.
 This is a nice advantage over cash back cards that don’t treat grocery store purchases preferentially.

-- Statement Credit Is the Only Redemption Option.
-You can only redeem your accumulated cash back rewards for statement credits, not gift cards, bank account deposits, merchandise purchases, or anything else.
-That’s much more restrictive than Chase Freedom, which has a merchandise portal to complement its bank account deposit and statement credit options, and Citi Double Cash, which offers bank account deposits, paper checks, gift cards, and statement credits.
+- Statement Credit Is the Only Cash Back Redemption Option.
+You can only redeem your accumulated cash back rewards for statement credits, not bank account deposits or paper checks.
+That’s much more restrictive than Chase Freedom, which lets you redeem cash back for pretty much anything, and Citi Double Cash Card, which offers bank account deposits and paper checks in addition to statement credits.

-- Annual Fee & Foreign Transaction Fee.
-Blue Cash Preferred’s $75 annual fee is somewhat unusual in the cash back card world.
-It’s a significant drawback for cardholders who don’t spend enough to justify the outlay – for example, you would need to spend $1,250 extra per year in the 6% cash back category to offset this fee.
+- Has an Annual Fee and Foreign Transaction Fee.
+Blue Cash Preferred’s annual fee is somewhat unusual in the cash back card world.
+It’s a significant drawback for cardholders who don’t spend enough to justify the outlay.
 Meanwhile, the foreign transaction fee is a bummer for frequent international travelers.
-Bank Americard Cash Rewards, Capital One Quicksilver, Discover it, and Citi Double Cash all lack annual fees.
-Discover it and Capital One Quicksilver don’t have foreign transaction fees either.
+Bank Americard Cash Rewards, Capital One Quicksilver Cash Rewards Credit Card, and Citi Double Cash all lack annual fees.

-- Penalty APR.
-Blue Cash Preferred’s 29.49% penalty APR stands in unfavorable contrast to the nonexistent penalty APRs of Chase Freedom and Discover it.
+- Charges Penalty Interest.
+Blue Cash Preferred’s high penalty APR stands in unfavorable contrast to the nonexistent penalty APR of Chase Freedom.

-The Blue Cash Preferred® Card from American Express has one of the most generous rewards programs of any cash back credit card, but there’s a catch: the $75 annual fee.
-If you don’t spend enough at the grocery store to approach or exceed the $6,000 annual spending limit, or don’t shop frequently at gas stations or department stores, consider a no-annual-fee cash back credit card with similar, less generous benefits, such as Blue Cash Everyday.
+The Blue Cash Preferred® Card from American Express has one of the most generous rewards programs of any cash back credit card, but there’s a catch: the $95 annual fee.
+If you don’t spend enough at the supermarket to approach or exceed the $6,000 annual spending limit, or don’t shop frequently at U.S. gas stations, consider a no-annual-fee cash back credit card with similar, less generous benefits, such as Blue Cash Everyday.

-Alternatively, opt for a category-based rewards card, such as Chase Freedom or Discover it – both of which make up for less generous overall cash back benefits with rotating 5% cash back categories and less exacting credit score requirements.
+Alternatively, opt for a category-based rewards card, such as Chase Freedom, which makes up for less generous overall cash back benefits with rotating 5% cash back categories and less exacting credit score requirements.